 The aims of the module are as follows:

-1. To familiarise students with electronic components, standard laboratory test and measurement equipments, their usage in designing/analysing, building, and testing basic electrical/electronic circuits.
+1. 1.
+To familiarise students with commonly used electronic components, standard laboratory test and measurement equipment and their usage in designing/analysing, building, and testing simple electronic circuits/systems.

 5. To develop the ability to work independently as well as in team

-Laboratory skills: Operation and usage of Digital multimeter, Power supply, Waveform generator, Oscilloscope, Breadboard, Soldering iron, Cutters & Pliers and Health and safety.
+Laboratory skills: Usage and operation of Digital multimeter, Power supply, Waveform generator, Oscilloscope, Breadboard, LCR meter, Soldering iron, Stripboards, Cutters & Pliers, Circuit simulation software (e.g. CircuitWizard), Laboratory code of conduct and Health and safety.
+LO6, LO7

 On successful completion of this module, students should be able: